 This handy tool allows you to figure out how many plants you need for any planting project.
 We designed it for sand dune restoration in New Zealand but it can be used by anyone who wants to do planting anywhere in the world.
+It is reportedly used for riparian planting too.
 Instructions are described in the guide below and the ‘print link’ is designed so you can just print your results and not this whole web page.
 We use ‘pi’ to calculate a ‘plants per square metre’ formula to generate the numbers.

 Planting Calculator sponsored by Coastlands Plant Nursery.

 Click here for up-to-date plant prices.

 Coastlands Plant Nursery Ltd is NZs largest grower of coastal dune plants and pride ourselves on being the national dune revegetation centre.
 Specially built facilities allow us to propagate grow and supply coastal natives for large environmental projects, coastcare groups, councils and private landowners.
 We are passionate about the restoration and revegetation of our vulnerable coastlines and are proud to be involved in preserving New Zealand’s future.

 Step One: Measure the area you want to plant and enter it into the “Area” box.

 You can do this a number of ways.
 On a computer you can measure the width and length distances (area = average width times average length) using Google Earth or on sites like http://gis.doc.govt.nz/docgis/.

 On the ground you can either use long (50m) tape measures, a measuring wheel, or by simply stepping it out (you can calibrate your normal step by walking a known distance (e.g. 100m rugby pitch) and counting your steps and dividing the number of steps (e.g. 143) by the known distance which gives you your normal step length (143/100=0.7m).